 Explain the following before departure: “Remember all the times we argue and fight with you when Mom or Dad is driving the car?
 Maybe we are going to grandma’s house.
 Maybe we are off to soccer.
 Maybe we are going to dinner and you are fighting over the restaurant choice and throwing a fit.
 Or maybe we are considering where to spend our day while on vacation.

 “Well, that isn’t going to happen anymore.
-From now on, regardless of where we are or what where we are headed, the car does not move when we are distracted by your behavior.
+From now on, regardless of where we are or where we are headed, the car does not move when we are distracted by your behavior.
 Instead, we pull over and stop.
 No electronics.
 Nothing.
-We will not move until there is five minutes of completed quiet from everyone.”
+We will not move until there is five minutes of complete quiet from everyone.”

 Mom…Dad…Please get the power of this.
 Your kids are not used to such boredom.
-They are always moving or entertained.
+They are always moving or entertaining.
 So, this technique is quite powerful.
 But you must be clear that the first time you do it (depending upon how defiant your child), you could sit there for a QUITE a while.

 You must now honor your words.
 The tantrum in the back seat is ignored.
 You patiently wait till all is quiet, and then set your timer for five minutes.
 It’s amazing how quickly kids will learn from this approach.